 5 Ways to Look After Your Solar Hot Water System

 Often people think once they’ve installed solar hot water panels, that they no longer need to worry about them.
 Here at Metropolitan Plumbing, we think you should be doing these 5 things to look after your hot water system and the solar panels that power them.
-These will prolong the life of your solar water heater and ensure it is working efficiently.
+These will prolong the life of solar water heaters and ensure yours continues working efficiently.

 How Solar Hot Water Systems Work

-Before we look at the best ways to look after your solar hot water system, it’s worth looking at how they work and the benefits of installing one for your home.
+Before we look at the best ways to look after your water heater, it’s worth looking at how they work and the benefits of installing one for your home.

 Alternatively, in systems with a heat exchanger, the heat from the fluid is transferred to the water in a separate storage tank.
 This eco-friendly approach significantly reduces electricity or gas usage for water heating, leading to lower energy bills and a reduced carbon footprint, aligning with Australia’s growing emphasis on sustainable living.